 Hospital Bag Checklist: What to Pack in Hospital Bag

-Chances are, you’ve spent the past several months dreaming of the day you finally get to meet baby.
-You’ve stocked up on baby gear, decorated the nursery and maybe even figured out how to correctly install that infant car seat.
-But don’t forget one of the most important third trimester to-dos: Deciding what to pack in your hospital bag—for baby, you and your partner.
-So where to start?
-You don’t want to leave out any essentials, but there’s also no reason to overdo things—which is where The Bump baby hospital bag checklist comes in handy.
+You’ve probably spent the past several months eagerly awaiting the day you finally get to meet baby—and you’ve spent lots of time planning.
+You’ve stocked up on all the baby gear you’ll need, decorated the nursery and figured out how to properly install your infant car seat.
+But don’t forget one of the most important remaining third trimester to-dos: Deciding what to pack in your hospital bag—for baby, you and your partner.
+Wondering where to start?
+While you don’t want to leave out any essentials, there’s also no reason to overdo things.
+This is where The Bump baby hospital bag checklist comes in handy.
 Read on for when to pack that hospital bag and what to put in it.

 The Bump’s How to Pack Your Hospital Bag Video: